-- Umbrellas (although I did see several people had smuggled theirs in)
+- Umbrellas are not allowed (although I did see several people had smuggled theirs in)

 - Alcohol (bags are searched, but I know some people snuck theirs in.
 Not me!)

 - Hand bags (your stuff will be on the ground and it will be dark.
-Keep your credit cards, phone etc on you.)
+Keep your credit cards, phone etc in your pocket.)